xmos/lib_src/lib_src/doc/rst/lib_src.rst

 * Further inner loop optimization using assembler
 * Increase in scope of assembler sections removing additional function calls
 * Pipelining of the FIR filter stages into separate tasks
-* Calculation of adaptive filter coefficients in a seperate task
+* Calculation of adaptive filter coefficients in a separate task

-These optimisations may be the target for future revisions of this library.
+These optimizations may be the target for future revisions of this library.

 .. include:: ../../../CHANGELOG.rst